 - His parents come to town and he doesn't invite you to meet them

-- You use to go to his place a lot and now he never invites you over anymore
+- You used to go to his place a lot and now he never invites you over anymore

 - Sex starts to become obsolete

-- He stops doing the little things that make you make you happy—bringing you coffee when you're at his place, texting you "good morning sexy" and "good night baby"
+- He stops doing the little things that make you happy—bringing you coffee when you're at his place, texting you "good morning sexy" and "good night baby"